emre1393/xtreamui_mirror/ubuntu20/Readme.md

 test on ubuntu 20 with updated php binaries
 it may work or may not work, idk.
+code may be compatible with php 7.2.x, needs more testing.

 what i did, i updated php binaries (php folder), installation will unzip updated php folder, rest of installation files are same files from original install.py. you need to use python2, it is working at least.